-This is a general guide to the procedures used by the Information Commissioner (the Commissioner) when dealing with complaints under the Freedom of Information Act 1992 (the FOI Act).
+This is a general guide to the procedures used by the Information Commissioner (the Commissioner) when conducting an external review of an agency's decision under section 65 of the Freedom of Information Act 1992 (WA) (the FOI Act).
+In this guide the term 'Commissioner' may include the Commissioner's officers.
+The term 'complainant' refers to the person who has applied for external review.

-What is expected of you?
+What is expected of you as a party?

-The Commissioner expects all parties to a complaint to be actively engaged in the external review process.
+The Commissioner expects all parties to an external review to be actively engaged in the external review process.

-For complainants this includes:
+This includes: